Lung Nodules

 In general, lung nodules can be caused by irritants that you breathe in, cancer, infections, inflammation or scar tissue.
 Lung nodules can be benign (noncancerous) or malignant (cancerous).
 More than 90% of lung nodules are not cancerous.

 It’s important to note that benign lung nodules don’t turn cancerous.
 Instead, lung nodules resemble small cancerous growths in the lungs, which is why doctors pay close attention to them.
-“When we spot a lung nodule, we also take the individual into consideration,” said Dr. Finigan.
+“When we see a lung nodule n imaging, such as a chest X-ray or a CT scan, we also take the individual into consideration,” said Dr. Finigan.
 “For instance, people who are young, healthy nonsmokers with nodules are unlikely to have lung cancer.”
 Most of the time, lung nodules turn out to be benign.
 However, depending on your individual risks — if you’re a longtime smoker for instance — your doctor might want to do a deeper investigation.
 Other times, lung nodules will be monitored to see if they grow or change over time.
 “The goal is always to catch lung cancer at a very early stage,” said Dr. Finigan.

 Benign Lung Nodules vs. Cancer